learn-co-curriculum/github-2-canvas/README.md

 github-2-canvas is still very much under construction, but the functions and details will be added in as I complete them.

+## hello

+Connect to Canvas via canvasapi Python package.
+Return evidence of connection

 ## convert

 Take command line input and convert a markdown file into an HTML file.
 This HTML file is saved in the directory from which the command was executed (which I'm realizing is not very smart).

+## create

+Does nothing.

 ## Resources